Press "Enter" to skip to content

 Laura Velázquez Alzúa, the National Coordinator of Civil Protection for the Ministry of Security and Citizen Protection, explained that the 2025 Second National Drill will be based on the hypothesis of an 8.1 magnitude earthquake with its epicenter in Lázaro Cárdenas, Michoacán, while in Campeche, Yucatán, Sonora, Quintana Roo, and Baja California Sur, it will be due to a hurricane.
 In Durango, Guanajuato and Tamaulipas, it will be an urban fire and in Baja California, a tsunami.

-She reported that the seismic alert signal will be broadcast through 14,491 loudspeakers, 100 AM/FM commercial radio stations and 11 commercial television stations in addition to the 80 million mobile phone users in the country.
+She reported that the seismic alert signal will be broadcast through 14,491 loudspeakers located in the states bordering the Pacific Ocean and in the center of the country,100 AM/FM commercial radio stations and 11 commercial television stations in addition to the 80 million mobile phone users in the country.

 According to Velázquez Alzúa, Mexico becomes the fourth country to implement this system.